Summary: Prime Rate in Canada

 In Canada, the current prime rate is 5.45%.
 Understanding the importance of Canada’s prime rate is an essential component in ensuring that you are getting the best possible interest rate on your credit products through your financial institution.

 What Does Prime Rate Mean?

-Prime rate, also known as the “prime lending rate” is the annual interest rate the Canada’s major banks use to set interest rates for various products (variable loans, lines of credit and variable-rate mortgages.
+The prime rate, also known as the “prime lending rate”, is the annual interest rate that Canada’s major banks use to set interest rates for various products (variable loans, lines of credit and variable-rate mortgages).